wasteddreams/kali-preload/docs/known-limitations.md

   sudo apt update
   sudo apt install firefox
   ```
-- Use Flatpak instead (less restrictive sandboxing)
+- Use AppImage versions when available (no sandbox)
+- Avoid running frequently-used apps in Firejail if you want preloading
-- Accept that snap apps won't be preloaded
+- Accept that sandboxed apps won't be preloaded

-**Status:** **Snap Security Limitation** - cannot be fixed without changes to snap/AppArmor
+**Status:** **Security Sandbox Limitation** - cannot be fixed without changes to sandbox technologies

 ---